Freedom in the World

 C. Functioning of Government: 6 / 12

-In March 2013, the government pushed through the Constituency Development Fund bill.
-The government says the new law will increase transparency and accountability in the use of constituency development funds, monies that lawmakers can spend at their discretion on roads, services, assistance among others to improve livelihood for their constituent communities.
-Critics say the new law puts more money in lawmakers’ hands—effectively creating a slush fund—without clear measures to monitor how funds are managed and spent, and that little time was given to public consultation.
+The Constituency Development Funds Act was passed in 2013 to increase transparency and accountability in the use of development funds, which lawmakers can spend at their discretion on roads, services, and other assistance to improve conditions for their constituent communities.
+However, critics claim that the law places money in lawmakers’ hands without clear measures to monitor how funds are managed and spent, and that little time was given to public consultation before the law’s passage.
+Civil society groups called on international donors in 2014 to demand greater accountability from the government.

 Civil Liberties: 43 / 60